eshaank1/ecosort/README.md

 # ecosort

-App for scanning and sorting your trash
+App for scanning and sorting your trash, built with Flutter